Plummeting balance in federal crime victims fund sparks alarm among states, advocates

 - Oops!Something went wrong.Please try again later.

 An attendee looks at a series of banners for National Crime Victims’ Rights Week Candlelight Vigil on the National Mall on April 24, 2024, in Washington, D.C.
 The Justice Department’s Office for Victims of Crime held the event to pay tribute to victims and survivors of crime and individuals who provide service and support.
-(Photo by Anna Moneymaker/Getty Images)
+(Anna Moneymaker/Getty Images)

 WASHINGTON — States and local organizations that aid victims of sexual assault and other crimes are raising the alarm about a multi-year plunge in funds, a major problem they say Congress must fix soon or programs will be forced to set up wait lists or turn victims away altogether.